-In this lesson, you will learn about the importance of program evaluation as a source for determining what services to children and families are working well and what aspects of the program are in need of improvement.
+In this lesson, you will learn about the importance of program evaluation as a source for determining what services to children and families are working well and what aspects of the program need improvement.
 All staff and families may participate in the program evaluation.
 Program evaluation is typically completed on an annual basis in order to determine whether the program is effectively meeting its goals.
-The findings of the program evaluation are typically shared with all of the program's stakeholders: families, staff, and in some cases the community.
-In military child and youth programs these reports are also shared with the military leadership or higher headquarters within your Service.
+The findings of the program evaluation are typically shared with all program’s stakeholders: families, staff, and in some cases the community.

 The management team works with staff and families to collect relevant data, analyze it, and use the findings to make changes that will improve overall program quality.
 They also use this information to create a formal report or description of the program for those outside the program who are interested partners (families, advisory board members, funders, inspection teams, accrediting bodies, etc.).
 Program leaders will want to use both formative and summative evaluation methods when organizing the program evaluation process.

 Formative evaluation is used during the daily operation of the program to examine ongoing processes and to help improve the program.
 A formative evaluation examines day-to-day successes and deficits.
 It is often used when programs are just starting or a new policy has just been put into effect.
 Formative evaluation provides a fast feedback loop to influence program decisions and make necessary changes.